wintersummermint/generator-angular-one/README.md

 Quickly bootstrap angular projects and dev environment with the help of angular One.
 This is still in working progress for additional features.

 Generator
-- Bootstrap skeleton files (javascript, LESS, html, spec etc) for the component type.
+- Builds skeleton (html,javascript, LESS, spec etc) for the component type.
 - Update index.html and add the necessary `script` tags.
 - Update app.less and add the @import as needed.
 - For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.